typedb/typedb/spec.md

 ### Statement

-An atomic pattern (cannot be subdivided).
+A syntactic unit (cannot be subdivided).
 Variations:

 * Simple statement: statement not containing `,`
 * Combined statement: statement combined with `,`

+### Pattern

+Context for variables (this "context" describes properties of the variables), used to form a data retrieval query.

 ### Stream reduction / reduction